LauraRuis/multimodal_seq2seq_gSCAN/README.md

 </p>
 </details>

-This data example contains the *"command"*, or input  instruction, 'walk to the red circle', that in this case based on the situation maps to the target command sequence of *"target_commands"*: "turn left,turn left,walk,turn left,walk".
-The data example contains the situation representation, or world state, at the key *"situation"*, and it also contains some additional information that is useful in parsing it back to the representation it was generated from, namely the *"derivation"* containing the depth-first extracted constituency tree, the *"meaning"* containing the semantic meaning of the input instruction.
-This is only useful if we would have generated the benchmark with nonsensical words, in that case we would need a semantic representation that can be parsed by humans.
+This data example contains the *"command"*, or input  instruction, 'walk to the red circle', which for the specified world state (i.e., *"situation"*) maps to the *"target_commands"*: "turn left,turn left,walk,turn left,walk".
+The example contains the situation representation, or world state, at the key *"situation"*, and also contains additional information that is needed in parsing the data back to the representation it was generated from, namely the *"derivation"*.
+This represents the depth-first extracted constituency tree.
+The string at the key *"meaning"* contains the semantic meaning of the input instruction.
+This is useful if we would have generated the benchmark with nonsensical words, in which case we would need a semantic representation that can be understood by humans.

-This example is visualized by the following animation:
+The data example is visualized by the following animation:

 ![demo_example](https://raw.githubusercontent.com/LauraRuis/multimodal_seq2seq_gSCAN/master/data/demo_dataset/walk_to_a_red_circle/situation_1/movie.gif)

-For a way to parse the dataset independently of the code in `GroundedScan`, refer to the folder `read_gscan` which has its own `readme.md` with a demonstration.
+For a way to parse the dataset independently of the code in `GroundedScan`, refer to the folder [read_gscan](read_gscan/) which has its own `readme` with a demonstration.

 We can train the baseline model from the paper on this demo dataset with the following command: